 If there is a severe problem with the video system, switching to the previously used software version may help solving the problem.

-The previously used software image still resides on the system, so you do not have to download the software again.
+If the system has not been factory reset since the last software upgrade, the previously used software image still resides on the system; you do not have to download the software again.